 Numerous studies have analyzed how humans read structured documents by tracking eye focus and movements.
 An eyetracker can record what part of a page the reader sets their gaze on for how long, nicely documenting the human information intake process.

-For example, researchers at the Chia-Yi University investigated the learning process when reading a textbook text accompanied by diagrams (paper; the figure on the left), while UX designers at TheLadders looked into how humans look at CVs (paper; the figure on the right).
+For example, researchers at the Chia-Yi University investigated the learning process when reading a textbook text accompanied by diagrams (paper; the figure on the top), while UX designers at TheLadders looked into how humans look at CVs (paper; the figure on the bottom).

 The first impression is obvious – humans read structured documents in a very non-linear way, darting their eyes all around and focusing only on specific spots which they intuit would contain the key information.
 This is perhaps disturbing for anyone who would expect that a potential employer might carefully read their entire CV.
 Clearly that is not the case!

 We took the same principle and built our technology around that – much like humans, our neural networks look at a document page holistically and using this global, even if rough view to identify label candidates (based on just layout, or short text areas corresponding to various data labels).
 These are the places for our AI to focus on and read carefully, and each of them is already associated with the type of information that could be found there.

 Much like a human might check several possible places for a single piece of information, Rossum’s neural networks are eager to over-generate candidates – then they read them carefully and throw away the false ones when more information is available, based on confidence scores.
 This is why Rossum misses information so rarely.